 Currently, SNTNC has over 80 members.
-In 2017 we added a new meeting location in Raleigh, NC. at Chavis Community Center, 505 Martin Luther King Jr. Blvd, Raleigh, NC 2760, the second Thursday of each month.
-We also meet the fourth Thursday of each month in Durham, NC. at, Kappas of Durham Foundation Community Center, 3917 Fayetteville Street in Durham NC.
+Due to COVID 19 restrictions we are currently meeting via conference call, however, In 2017 we added a new meeting location in Raleigh, NC. at Chavis Community Center, 505 Martin Luther King Jr. Blvd, Raleigh, NC 2760, the second Thursday of each month.
+We also met the fourth Thursday of each month in Durham, NC. at, Kappas of Durham Foundation Community Center, 3917 Fayetteville Street in Durham NC.
 We adhere to our National Mission which is educating African American women on the devastating impact of breast cancer.
 We provide outreach and education to the women in the Triangle community and surrounding areas.

 We are the oldest affiliate chapter of Sisters Network in North Carolina.
 There are Chapters in Greensboro, NC and Charlotte, NC.
 SNTNC has received numerous awards for our outreach efforts.
 We were recipient of the 5th Annual Lamplighter Award in 2006.
 SNTNC is a 501 (c) organization.

-Our annual Tea for Two Pink Ribbon Awareness reaches over 5000 women through educational outreach efforts of local churches.
+Our annual Tea for Two Pink Ribbon Awareness, unfortunately canceled in 2020, reaches over 5000 women through educational outreach efforts of local churches.
 We provide pink ribbons and information cards for each attendee to share with their respective churches.
-Last year, we had over 100 churches represented at the Tea for Two.
+We typically have over 100 churches represented at the Tea for Two.

 We encourage monthly self-breast exams, annual mammograms, and clinical breast exams.
 Thank you for helping us to reach our goal of educating African American women about breast cancer in the Triangle community.
 SNTNC appreciates your continued support as we continue to fight breast cancer in North Carolina.

-Spotlight highlights a member of the Sisters Network Triangle organization.
-This member has worked in the community to educate other women about breast cancer and survivorship.
+Spotlight highlights a member volunteer of the Sisters Network Triangle organization.
+This member works in the community to educate other women about breast cancer and survivorship.